confluentinc/kafka-tutorials/README.md

 This section describes how you can use the `harness-runner` to run a single tutorial programmatically.

-Given that the test harness is the `heart` of a tutorial, it will be helpful to describe in detail how to work with a `kafka|ksql|kstreams.yml` file.
-You should note the harness file is in the [YAML file format](https://en.wikipedia.org/wiki/YAML), so formatting properly is essential.
-The harness files generate the rendered tutorial structure and validate any output of tutorial steps against expected values.

-New tutorial authors should not need to create a harness file from scratch, using either the `tools/gen_project.sh` or  `tools/clone.sh` script will provide a usable harness file.
-This section should provide enough guidance to add, update, or remove parts as needed.

 ### TL;DR

 To run a tutorial programmatically, do the following steps.